Elena-98/Elena-98/Java.md

       int beforen=2*(++n);
       return beforen 6
       return n 3
+  If an expression uses a variable, say x, more than once, and one has an increment or decrement, the expression becomes confusing for the reader, even though it isn't to the compiler

 integer and floating point division:
   int: not rounded, the decimal part is discarded: 10/3-->3